Tire Separation Defect

 The vehicle suddenly shifts to one side or the other.
 The driver suddenly has little or no control over the vehicle.
 Trying to compensate for the weight shift and imbalance often leads to rollovers, particularly in vehicles with higher centers of gravity.
 Tire separation accidents can occur at all speeds but are particularly dangerous at highway and turnpike speeds.
 The sudden shift might resemble a “regular” blowout at first, but the driver quickly becomes aware that the vehicle is uncontrollable and unmanageable.

-Accidents from tire separation defects often result in severe injuries or fatalities to the following:
+Accidents from tire separation defects often result in severe injuries or fatalities to:

 - Driver and passengers in the vehicle with the defective tire